OXID-eSales/github-actions/docs/actions/runtests.md

-# phpunit
+# runtests
-Executes phpunit tests in a running container and uploads the logs as artefacts.
+Executes vendor/bin/runtests tests in a running container and uploads the logs as artefacts.

 ## Inputs:
 **container:** *not required*, *default:*  php